COMP30022-18/NaviBee/README.md

 [![Github](https://img.shields.io/github/license/COMP30022-18/NaviBee.svg)](https://github.com/COMP30022-18/NaviBee/blob/master/LICENSE)
 ![GitHub repo size in bytes](https://img.shields.io/github/repo-size/COMP30022-18/NaviBee.svg)

-NaviBee is a Location-based Android smartphone app project designed for elderly people.
+NaviBee is a Location-based Android smartphone app designed for elderly people, which is the group project of Unimelb COMP30022 IT Project Course.

-The app is special designed for helping elderly people to reach their destination by providing sufficient help and easily understanding UI.
+The app is specifically designed for helping elderly people reach their destinations through sufficient location-based functionalities with concise UI.
-One-to-one and One-to-many communication using rich media(text, image, voice call, location and real-time location) is also provided for elderly people as extra help.
+One-to-one and One-to-many communications using rich media(text, image, voice call, location and real-time location) are also available for elderly people as extra help.
 The function of Events and SOS are provided to users for social activities and emergency situation.